ministryofjustice/itpolicycontent/content/security/framework/moj-enterprise-access.md

 ### User registration and account creation

-For each new User registration:
+For each new user registration:

-- confirm the identity of the new User.
-For an MOJ member of staff, this is confirmed by MOJ HR
+- confirm the identity of the new user.
+MOJ HR do this for MOJ staff members
 - confirm the access rights required.
-For example, a list of RBAC groups or applications is supplied
+For example, check the list of RBAC groups or applications required
 - confirm the clearance level, as described [here](#minimum-user-clearance-requirements)
-- obtain authorisation from an MOJ senior manager for the User registration application.
-This authorisation is used as confirmation of the Users identity and that the requested access rights are correct
+- get authorisation from an MOJ senior manager for the user registration application.
+Use this authorisation to:
+  - confirm the user identity
+  - check the requested access rights are correct

-MOJ staff, including contractors and agency staff, are given a User account and a number of roles that correspond to their work.
+MOJ staff have a user account and one or more roles that correspond to their work.
 These enable access to the relevant MOJ IT systems, applications and information.

 Temporary use of an MOJ IT system might be permitted where a specific business need exists.
 An example would be to allow access for an external trainer who will be educating MOJ staff in a new application.
 Temporary permissions are still subject to clearance checks and a Non-Disclosure Agreement (NDA).
 An MOJ senior manager must assume total responsibility for the actions undertaken by the temporary User while they are using MOJ IT systems using the temporary account.